 How to Use AirPods: Pairing, Controls, Settings and Function

 Unlock the full potential of your AirPods with this ultimate guide, perfect for any AirPods model.
 Learn easy pairing, setup, mastering controls, customizing settings, and tips for finding or resetting lost AirPods.
 Everything you need for optimal use is right here!
+The quickest route is usually the built-in AirPods setting on the source device.

 Pair AirPods with your Apple devices